Two more corona patients die in Faisalabad

 - He said that 550 beds were allocated at the Allied Hospital and 85 at the DHQ Hospital for COVID-19 patients.

-FAISALABAD: Two more patients died of COVID-19 in the district, while 42 persons tested positive during the last 24 hours.
+FAISALABAD: Two more patients died of COVID-19 in the district, while 64 tested positive during the last 24 hours.

-A spokesperson for the Health Department said on Monday the death toll due to COVID-19 rose to 453 in the district.
-He said that 838 tests for coronavirus were conducted in public and private sectors labs during the same period.
+A spokesperson for the Health Department said on Thursday the death toll due to COVID-19 rose to 464 in the district.
+He said that 1,003 tests for coronavirus were conducted in the public and private sectors labs during the same period.

 He said that 550 beds were allocated at the Allied Hospital and 85 at the DHQ Hospital for COVID-19 patients.

-At present, 108 patients, including 54 confirmed ones, were under treatment at the Allied Hospital while 29, including six confirmed, were admitted to DHQ Hospital.
+At present, 124 patients, including 66 confirmed ones, were under treatment at the Allied Hospital while 43, including 11 confirmed, were admitted to DHQ Hospital.

 Two more corona patients die in Faisalabad